50637/DALTGO/README.md

 train.py - This script is the main program. metric.py - This script is used to evaulate the model. hparam.py - This script is used to initialize parameters.
+get_GOfeatures.py - This script is used to generate the features of GOterms.
 [3] Running:
 --Command line:
 run train.py script